adql/spure/README.md

 ## Usage

 Write your text in the text box.
-You cannot make changes!
-(TODO: allow typo corrections in the current word)
+Except for corrections in the current word, you cannot make any changes!

 When you're done, click the _Spure_ button.
 Your text will be displayed.
 You can save it and reset the app.